 Is It Whooping Cough or a Cold?

-It’s hard to tell at first but whooping cough lasts longer
+Hard to tell at first but whooping cough lasts longer

-It’s hard to tell at first but whooping cough lasts longer
+Hard to tell at first but whooping cough lasts longer

 A cold and whooping cough might seem alike in their initial stages.
 Both may start with a stuffy or runny nose, mild cough and sneezing.
-But while cold symptoms improve, whooping cough – also known as pertussis – only gets worse with time.
+But while cold symptoms improve, whooping cough – also known as pertussis – usually gets worse with time.

 “It may be hard to tell the difference at first but it’s vital to get medical help if you think it could be something like whooping cough,” says Mark Shalauta, MD, a family medicine physician at Scripps Clinic Rancho Bernardo.